AdrianM10/serverless-sharepoint-transaction-processing/README.md

 ## Getting Started

-This project is designed as a learning resource for using Python based Azure Functions to interact with a PostgreSQL database hosted in Azure.
+This project is a serverless data processing pipeline built using Azure Functions.
+It demonstrates automated ingestion of financial transaction data from SharePoint into PostgreSQL.
+Infrastructure management and database migrations are handled through CI/CD.

 ### Prerequisites